 The main reason to repair a roof is so you hopefully don’t have to bear the cost of replacing a roof.
 Minor repairs done today could cost you say $400.
 Let them grow into bigger problems and roof replacement just months from now means you spend 4, even 5 figures.
 In other words, you took the gamble and lost way more than you otherwise would have.

 Regular maintenance, and taking care of minor problems as they come up, is the wise approach.
 Be proactive rather than reactionary.
 Maintenance will address the value of the roof and impact its lifespan.
-Asphalt shingle roofs last 15 to 25 years.
+Asphalt shingle roofs will normally last 15 to 25 years.
 Not effectively dealing with little problems means you can bet on it being closer to 15 years.
 Regular maintenance doesn’t guarantee you’ll get 25 years, but it is a far safer bet.
 A roof’s value includes its aesthetic qualities, or how beautiful your home looks with a nearly new roof.
 But value also relates to how well the roof functions.
 In reality, this is the fundamental value of a roof.
 This is what you are seeking to maintain, as it will directly impact lifespan.